patrickhuijten/writing-product-proof-e2e-tests-with-cucumber-and-playwright/README.md

 # Writing product-proof E2E tests with Cucumber & Playwright

 > [!TIP]
-> *Feel free to star / save this repository as a reference if you want to implement your own Cucumber/Playwright tests.*
+> *Feel free to ⭐️ or bookmark this repository as a reference if you want to implement your own Cucumber/Playwright tests.*

 This repository contains the source for a lightning talk I gave at Advanced JS meetup (JS Nation pre-event) in Amsterdam on June 11 2024.